The following courses are offered for Fall 2021. For more information, see the UC Berkeley Online Schedule of Classes.

 History of Modern Architecture

-Description: This course examines developments in design, theory, graphic representation, construction technology, and interior programming through case studies of individual buildings.
-Each lecture will delve deeply into one or sometimes two buildings to examine program, spatial organization, critical building details, and the relationship of the case study building with regard to other parallel works and the architect's overall body of work.
+This survey course examines developments in design, theory, graphic representation, construction technology, and interior programming through case studies of buildings spanning from the 18th to the 21st centuries.
+Each lecture will delve deeply into structures to examine spatial organization, critical building details, and the relationship of the case study building to contemporary works and the architect's overall output.
+Course learning objectives focus on developing critical reading skills and environmental literacy, understanding the construction and uses of architectural canons, an ability to mobilize writing and the manifesto as design tools, and the comprehending the architecture profession’s role in translating social conditions into material and spatial form.

 ARCH 281 [HTS Faculty]